MadsHaerup/pure-react-app/README.md

 # pure-react-app

+use: `npx pure-react-app`

-> pure-react-app will leave you with a clean and ready app with a basic directory structure.
+> pure-react-app makes you ready to code instantly by providing you with a clean app with a basic directory structure.

 [Inspiration for directory structure](https://www.taniarascia.com/react-architecture-directory-structure/)